wanglimin/MRCNN-Scene-Recognition/README.md

 | (B2) Deeper BN-Inception + scene networks |    0.130   |

 - Download initialization and reference models

 We release the scripts at the directory of `scripts/`.

-Try `bash scripts/get_init_models.sh` to downdload knowldege models and `bash scripts/get_reference_models.sh` to download reference models.
+Try `bash scripts/get_init_models.sh` to downdload knowldege models.

+Try `bash scripts/get_reference_models.sh` to download reference models.

 ### Testing Code
 We release the testing code on the Places365 validation dataset at the directory of `matlab/`.

-We also release a demo code to use our Places365 model as generic feature extraction and perform scene recognition on the MIT Indoor67 dataset at the directory of `matlab/'.
+We also release a demo code to use our Places365 model as generic feature extraction and perform scene recognition on the MIT Indoor67 dataset at the directory of `matlab/`.

 ### Training Code
 We release the models at the directory of `models/` and the training scripts at the directory of `scripts/`.